-Wabtec earnings fall on slumping freight market
+Wabtec Earnings Fall on Slumping Freight Market

-Wabtec Corp., a manufacturer of products for the freight and passenger rail markets, reported this morning a sharp decline in profits during the previous quarter and year as major freight rail carriers hit a slump.
-The Wilmerding company reported fourth-quarter earnings of $38 million, or 42 cents a share, down from $102 million, or $1.05 a share, from the last three months of 2015.
+Wabtec Corp., a manufacturer of products for the freight and passenger rail markets, reported Feb.
+21 a sharp decline in profits during the previous quarter and year as major freight rail carriers hit a slump.
+The Wilmerding, Pennslyvania-based company reported fourth-quarter earnings of $38 million, or 42 cents a share, down from $102 million, or $1.05 a share, from the last three months of 2015.

 Add your comments below